LootSafe/LootSafe.MultiLevelMultiSig.contract/README.md

-isSupervisor (address msg.sender, address requester) check if users role level is less than that of the role provided requester
+isSupervisor (address msg.sender, address requester) check if users role level is less than that of the role provided requester or if the sender is the owner of the contract

 addMember(address, id)
   members[address] = id;